Free Initial Phone Consultation

 Work and Education Background

-I am a licensed Marriage and Family Therapist in Georgia and have had a private practice for 19 years.
-I am a clinical member of the American Association of Marriage and Family Therapy, aamft.org.
-Before starting my practice I taught college in the area of Child and Family Development in Michigan, Wisconsin, and Georgia.
-I have three degrees in the field of Child and Family Development; BS Penn State 1972, MS Indiana University 1975, and Ph.D.
-University of Georgia 1988.
+I am a licensed Marriage and Family Therapist in Georgia and have had a private practice for over 30 years.
+Before starting my practice, I taught college in the area of Child and Family Development in Michigan, Wisconsin, and Georgia.
+I have three degrees in the field of Child and Family Development; BS Penn State, MS Indiana University, and Ph.D.
+University of Georgia.
 I also have worked as a trainer for several non-profits in the Atlanta area, also in the field of Child and Family Development.
 Besides assisting in behavioral research while attending the College of Family and Consumer Sciences at UGA, I also taught two semesters of Human Sexuality.